DariusDC/github-profiles/README.md

 - One for the most starred repositories he has
 - One for the most used programming languages on it's projects.

+Then, he will see a list with the top 8 most starred repositories he has.
+Furthermore, he has 3 sorting options: by stars, forks and size.

 I have built this project in order to improve my front-end design skills.
 Technologies used:
 - react